TACC/deployer-docs/source/getting-started/index.rst

 +++++++++++++++++++++++++++++++

 The notions of ``project``, ``instance`` and ``tenant`` are fundamental to Deployer's approach to managing deployments.
-A ``project`` is one of a set of systems Deployer knows how to manage, and will eventually include values "JupyterHub", "Abaco" and "Agave".
-To see what projects are supported in an existing Deployer installation use the ``list_projects``
+A ``project`` is one of a set of systems Deployer knows how to manage, and will eventually include the TACC JupyterHub, Abaco and Agave projects.
+When working with Deployer CLI, projects are referenced by a project id.
+To see information about what projects are supported in an existing Deployer installation, including their id's, use the ``list_projects`` command:
-command:

 .. code-block:: bash